 This trip really is the best of Namibia in just over two weeks.
-It's based on our popular Namibia Highlights Safari with an extension to the south to include the Kalahari, Fish River Canyon, Luderitz on the Skeleton Coast, Sossusvlei of the Namib Desert before heading north via Swakopmund and Damaraland up to Etosha National Park and ending in Central Namibia with a visit to The Africat Foundation on the private Okonjima Reserve near Waterberg.
+It's based on our popular Namibia Highlights Safari with an extension to the south to include the Kalahari, Fish River Canyon, Luderitz on the Skeleton Coast, Sossusvlei of the Namib Desert before heading north via Swakopmund and Damaraland up to Etosha National Park and ending in Central Namibia near Waterberg with a visit to The Africat Foundation or the oldest game farm in Namibia.

 From start to end you have your own private safari converted vehicle, pop up roof and all, and your own private guide.
 Sit back and relax.
-Let your guide do the driving.
-Let your guide show you every highlight and all the secret spots along the way.
+Let your guide do the driving and show you every highlight and all the secret spots along the way.
 Let your guide show you what really makes Namibia special, beyond what meets the eye.

 Day 1: Windhoek ( 1 night )

-Windhoek.
-The capital.
+Welcome to Namibia's capital, Windhoek.
 A small city but it’s relative when the whole of Namibia only houses 2.5 million people.
 Compare that with the 325 million in America let alone the almost 1.5 billion in China.
 It’s in the central highlands and is a good place to start.

 When you're there: You’ll be taken to your B&B and the rest of the day is your own.
 If you fancy a wander, check out Namibia’s oldest cathedral, Christ Church.
 Next door is the National Museum of Namibia where you can orientate yourself by viewing the city from the observation deck.
-Go shopping or go for a beer.
-Or do both.
-If time permits, you could ask your guide to give you a tour.
-Of Windhoek, not the bar.
+Go shopping or go for a beer, or do both if time permits.
+You could ask your guide to give you a tour of the not-to-miss things to do in town.

 Day 2: Kalahari ( 1 night )

-The Kalahari.
-The great thirst land.
-A sandy wilderness.
-Vast.
-Red.
-Too much iron oxide.
-Basically, it’s rust.
-Windhoek to the Kalahari will take 3-4 hours.
-245km.
+The Kalahari is a great thirst land.
+A sandy wilderness, which is vast and red.
+The drive today from Windhoek to the Kalahari will take 3-4 hours. it's about 245km.

-On the way: After breakfast, you’ll still have time to nip into Windhoek and do a spot of shopping before your guide shouts, “ready?”
-Go.
-Head south.
+On the way: After breakfast, you’ll still have time to nip into Windhoek and do a spot of shopping before heading south.

 Zebra Kalahari Lodge